 Ich treatment is one of the most frequently discussed topics in fish keeping.
-Ich, or ick, more commonly known as the fish white spot disease, is, in fact, a parasite.
+Ich, or ick, more commonly known as the fish white spot disease.
+In fact, it is a parasite.
 Scientifically it is called Ichthyophthirius Multifiliis.
-You do not need to remember the full spelling of the term.
+You do not need to memorize the full spelling of the term.
 Most people just call the disease ich or ick.
 In order to have an effective ich treatment, we must first understand the parasites.

 Life Stages of Ich Parasite

 Ichthyophthirius has several stages in its life cycle.
 After an ich parasite attaches itself to a fish’s body, it will begin to feed on the fish.
 During this stage, the fish’s immune system will respond and begin to wall off the ich parasite in a futile attempt to stop it.
 As a result, it will form a cyst impenetrable to medications.
 It is when the fish showing visible white spots.

 Infected fish will also periodically scratch themselves against objects because it is indeed itchy for them.
 Such effort is futile since they can’t just rub the ich cyst off.
 Eventually, the well-protected ich parasite will become mature and burst out of the cyst.
 Afterwards, the ich parasite will rapidly divide itself into many more water-borne parasites actively seeking more victims.
 The whole life cycle of ich parasite can be from days to weeks depending on the water temperature in the aquarium.